 Would you know what to do if you witnessed someone with life-threatening, uncontrolled bleeding?
 The Department of Homeland Security’s “Stop the Bleed” campaign aims to equip you with this knowledge.
 Initiated earlier this year, the “Stop the Bleed” campaign teaches police officers, emergency medical services (EMS) and the general community about the proper application and … Continue reading Would you know how to “Stop the Bleed”?

-It has been three months since the deadly Dec.
-26 tornadoes rolled through North Texas, devastating the lives of people who lived and worked in their path.
-As victims and families begin to piece their lives back together, a new, lesser-known struggle may emerge.
-Ann Marie Warren, PhD, ABPP, a clinical psychologist on the medical staff … Continue reading Life after the storm: The psychological response after trauma
+As victims and families begin to piece their lives back together after a tragedy, a new, lesser-known struggle may emerge.
+Ann Marie Warren, PhD, ABPP, a clinical psychologist on the medical staff at Baylor University Medical Center at Dallas, and Jeff Quan, a counselor at Eastfield College, recently sat down for a segment of the … Continue reading Life after the storm: The psychological response after trauma

 In 2009, Karen Bailey was admitted to Baylor University Medical Center at Dallas with a severe case of pneumonia.
 After weeks of additional testing, it was confirmed that she had contracted the H1N1 virus, more commonly referred to as swine flu.
 After spending 101 days in the hospital, Karen was finally discharged home to her … Continue reading Patient turned volunteer brings joy to ICU